ericwpjr-source/security-journey/home-labs/wireshark-tls-handshake-analysis.md

 The Client Hello packet was examined first.

-The Client Hello advertised:
+The Client Hello packet was examined to identify the security capabilities advertised by the client.

+The packet included:

-- TLS 1.3 and TLS 1.2 support
+- Supported TLS versions
-- 16 supported cipher suites
+- Supported cipher suites
 - Session ID
 - Server Name Indication (SNI)
-- Supported Groups
-- Key Share
+- Key-share information
-- Application Layer Protocol Negotiation (ALPN)
+- Application-Layer Protocol Negotiation (ALPN)
 - Additional TLS extensions

 The following TLS versions were advertised by the client: